A good property manager will help your rental business grow. Here’s how to find one.

 You shouldn’t have to hound your property manager for information about your business.
 Any discrepancies in this regard could be an indication that they are cutting corners or not following through on their end of your partnership.

 It’s normal to expect a monthly report from your property manager.
 In it, they should include information about rent income and occupancy rates.
 They should also report on any repairs or regular maintenance work, and on any tenant complaints or requests.

-Your property managers should also run regular inspections of the property.
+Your property managers should also run regular inspections of the commercial rental property.
 Typically, this involves a quarterly inspection of the grounds and a yearly inspection inside the premises.
 Your manager should report on any tenant violations, as well as on the state of the property and on any potential upcoming maintenance.